aesy/xpanda/xpanda-cli/README.md

 ARGS:
     <POSITIONAL_VARS>...
             Zero or more positional variable values.
-The first value can be substituted using `$1`, the second `$2` and so on.
+The first value can be referenced using `$1`, the second `$2` and so on.

             If any positional variables are provided then the default setting to source values